Ucombinator/jaam/README.md

 ## Initialization

+Run `./bootstrap.sh` to check all dependencies are met.
+This will also download SBT/Scala for you.

 The first time you run the tool, `sbt` will download a number of packages that the JAAM tool depends on.
 This may take a while, but these files are cached and will not need to be re-downloaded on successive runs.

 ### Finding the Path to the Java 1.7 `rt.jar` File